Lion

 When Do They Hunt?

 Lions don't hunt during the day.
 They wait until night, when the weather is cooler and they can't be seen easily.
-Also, their eyes are much better adapted to night vision than their prey's.
+Their eyes are much better adapted to night vision than their prey's.

 How Do They Hunt?

 Lions can run quite fast.
 They reach a speed of up to 37 mph (60 km/h) over short distances.
-But antelopes are much faster.
+However, antelopes are much faster.
 They can cover large distances at 60 mph (90 km/h).
-So what should the lions do?
-They take advantage of moments of surprise while hunting.
+So what should they do?
+They go hunting together and take advantage of the element of surprise.
 They sneak up to their prey from different directions until they are about 30 m away from their victim.
-During the attack, the prey cannot evade its enemies.
+During the attack, the prey can't evade its enemies.

 White Lions